apache/incubator-baremaps/examples/openstreetmap/README.md

 [INFO ] 2020-05-14 21:01:22.293 [main] Import - Indexing attributes.
 ```

-### Under the Hood
+### Under the Hood (Optional)

+What can we learn from this output?
-Here, we notice that Baremaps identifies the number of processor available to parallelize the import procedure.
+First, we notice that Baremaps identifies the number of processors available to parallelize the import procedure.
-Then it creates the database, the primary keys and fetches the input.
+Then it creates the database, the primary keys and fetches the input file.
-In our case, the input is a local file, however it could also be an HTTP or S3 url.
+In our case, the input is a local file, however it could also be an HTTP or an S3 url.

 OSM's [conceptual model](https://wiki.openstreetmap.org/wiki/Elements) build upon the notions of nodes, ways and relations.
-Therefore, baremaps need to build a cache in order to recreate geometries.
+In this normalized data model, a line (or way) is formed by a sequence of points (nodes) referenced by their id.
+In order to save denormalize geometries in Postgis (e.g. linestring, polygon, multi-polygon, etc.), Baremaps creates a cache for nodes, ways and relations.
 [LMDB](https://symas.com/lmdb/) is used under the hood to achieve great performances.

 After the creation of the cache, Baremaps can populate the database with geometries.
 The geometries are stored in three tables named after the OSM's conceptual model: `osm_nodes`, `osm_ways`, and `osm_relations`.
-In order to improve performances at query time, Baremaps creates indexes for the tags and the geometries.
+In order to improve performances at query time, Baremaps also creates indexes for the tags and the geometries.
-The following Figure, shows the schema of the Postgis database created by Baremaps.
+The following Figure, displays the schema of the Postgis database created by Baremaps.

 ![Postgis database](database.png)

 ## Publishing Vector Tiles

 In order to create vector tiles, Baremaps uses a YAML configuration file.
-This file defines general properties, a list of layers containing SQL queries to be executed against Postgis.
+This file defines general properties, a list of layers containing SQL queries to be executed against Postgis, and, optionaly, styling rules.

 Let's preview the data with the sample configuration file (`config.yaml`) by executing the following command in a terminal.